pkb/obsidian-extensions-list/plugins/smart-composer.md

 Some of our planned features include:

-- Support for other models, including local models
-- Support for image inputs or external files (PDF, DOCX, etc.)
+- Support for external files (PDF, DOCX, etc.)
-- Custom prompt templates and system prompts
 - Mentioning with tags or other metadata

 ## Feedback and Support